intel-analytics/ipex-llm/python/llm/example/CPU/PyTorch-Models/Model/qwen-vl/README.md

 #### 2.3 Arguments Info
 In the example, several arguments can be passed to satisfy your requirements:

-- `--repo-id-or-model-path`: str, argument defining the huggingface repo id for the Qwen-VL-Chat model to be downloaded, or the path to the huggingface checkpoint folder.
-It is default to be `'Qwen/Qwen-VL-Chat'`.
+- `--repo-id-or-model-path`: str, argument defining the huggingface repo id for the Qwen-VL model to be downloaded, or the path to the huggingface checkpoint folder.
+It is default to be `'Qwen/Qwen-VL'`.
 - `--n-predict`: int, argument defining the max number of tokens to predict.
 It is default to be `32`.

 In every session, image and text can be entered into cmd (user can skip the input by type **'Enter'**) ; please type **'exit'** anytime you want to quit the dialouge.